WhiterBB/WhiterBB/README.md

 <pre>
 👋 As you know, my name is Marco Salazar | WhiterBB.
 Hey, I almost forgot to tell you that I am from Ecuador 🇪🇨.
-💻 I am a Full Stack Developer | Enthuastic about Artificial Intelligence.
+💻 I am a Full Stack Developer.
 🤖 I have a Bachelors in Computer Science.
 ❤️ There are so many things that I love: Learn new things, play videogames, nature, night sky, technology.
 If I think deeply I love everything.
 I love to live.
 📝 I am very interested in Back-End Development and Artificial Intelligence.
 So I will soon get a master's degree in one of these fields.